vkatsar/loopback-redis-cache/README.md

 # Features

-  - Cache every GET request using only one get option
+  - Cache every GET request using only one get option.
-  - Different redis server for each model
+  - Different Redis server for each model with fallback to config.json Redis server.
-  - Delete cache on every update or delete
+  - Invalidate cache on every create, update or delete.

 ### Installation